 The California Consumer Privacy Act (CCPA) took effect on January 1, 2020, and will be enforced as of July 1, 2020.
 Much like the GDPR (General Data Protection Regulation) in the EU, California’s law aims to give consumers more control over how their data is used.

-In this session, cybersecurity expert Carol Woodbury is joined by Donnie MacColl, HelpSystems’ resident GDPR expert.
-They compare CCPA to GDPR, and discuss why most organizations—not just those from California—are affected.
+This session compares CCPA to GDPR, and discusses why most organizations—not just those from California—are affected.
 They also discuss the recent trends in both CCPA as well as GDPR.

 Don’t miss this timely discussion!